• Skip to main content

 Alex has significant experience in patent litigation and licensing matters in the telecommunications, engineering and tech fields.
 Much of his experience has been multi-jurisdictional in nature.

-Filed Under: Analysis, Blogs, News, Opinion, The Unified Patents Court in Europe
+Filed Under: Analysis, Blogs, News, The Unified Patents Court, Uncategorized

 Views expressed in this blog do not necessarily reflect those of Gowling WLG.